How Much Work To Do Before Selling a House: 3 Levels of Prep

 Spruce up your curb appeal

-Having nice curb appeal is the best way to make a great first impression and have buyers excited to see the rest of your house.
-Carpenter recommends that adding fresh mulch, having a mowed lawn, and a clean exterior are the best ways to show attractive curb appeal.
-If you want extra help, you can also hire professional landscapers that typically cost between $1,251 and $6,051.
-Also, according to HomeLight’s Top Agent Insights for End of Year 2023, 31% of agents believe that larger or improved outdoor spaces or garden areas are one of the biggest selling points of a house.
+Having nice curb appeal is the best way to make a great first impression and hget buyers excited to see the rest of your house.
+Carpenter recommends adding fresh mulch, having a mowed lawn, and a clean exterior as the best ways to show attractive curb appeal.
+If you want extra help, you can also hire professional landscapers who typically cost between $1,249 and $6,281.

 Give kitchens and baths a facelift

 A facelift of your kitchen and bathroom may be necessary to bring those rooms up to date.
-Often, you can neutralize with paint, and replace sinks or countertops that need an update without choosing the most expensive options in order to increase your ROI.
+Often, you can neutralize with paint, and replace sinks or countertops that need an update without choosing the most expensive options to increase your ROI.

 “It makes the whole kitchen [or bathroom] perceived as updated,” says Rosdail.